yunlianqk/HouckLabCodebase/+measlib/README.md

 The duration of each pulse sequence is therefore `startBuffer + max([gateseq.totalDuration]) + measBuffer + measseq.totalDuration + endBuffer`.

 #### Setting digitizer
+- `cardchannel` specifies which channels are used for data acquisition.
+It cann take one of the four values below:
+  {'dataI'}: Uses channel 1
+  {'dataQ'}: Uses channel 2
+  {'dataIQ'}: Uses both channels for I and Q of one qubit readout
+  {'dataI', 'dataQ'}: Uses both channels for simultaenous readout of two qubits
 - `cardavg` specifies the number of averages for the digitizer.
 - `trigperiod` and `cardacqtime` can be set to `'auto'` or manually specified.
 When set to `'auto'`, trigger period will be slightly longer than the full pulse sequence, and acquisition time will be slightly longer than the measurement pulse duration.
 - `carddelayoffset` can be used to fine tune the delay time for the digitizer.
 When set to zero, acquisition should start roughly at the beginning of the measurement pulse. `carddelayoffset` specifies the **additional** delay (can be positive or negative) with respect to that value.